stanleycelestin1/AirSimDetectron/GETTING_STARTED.md

-To run inference on the images from airsiom, use  `airsim_infer_simple.py` tool.
+To run inference on the images from airsiom, use  either:

+AirDetectronCookbook iPython Notebook in **tools/car/**

+or

+`airsim_infer_simple.py` tool.
 In this example, we're using an end-to-end trained Mask R-CNN model with a ResNet-101-FPN backbone from the model zoo:

 ```